Damianzoub/ml-project-wine/README.md

 - **Number of Classes**: 3

+## RUN Project
-##to run this project you have to have Python locally installed along with all the requirements in the requirements.txt
+you have to have Python locally installed along with all the requirements in the requirements.txt